EXPRES1001/BachelorThesisKrzysztofKrawiec/README.md

-# Bachelor Thesis Krzysztof Krawiec
+# Investment Portfolio Analysis Utilizing Automation in Exploratory Data Analysis and Machine Learning
-This is a repo for all files, codes, regarding bachelor thesis experiments.
-Feel free to share comments, including new files and codes.
+## Bachelor Thesis Krzysztof Krawiec
-Here, experiments regarding portfolio optimization wil be made.
+Here you can find a branch in which app and helper files are placed.
+In order an app to work, you ought to open folder shiny_application and run app.py